 In fact I am a Froothie Ambassador.
 This means Chocolate Log Blog will get plenty of posts showing some of the things I make in The Beast.
 It also means that if you buy an Optimum 9200A Next Generation using this link, it won’t cost you any more, but I will get a small commission.
 Any purchase made includes a one month money back guarantee, including postage and a six year warranty.
 Do watch out for special offers as the price can vary.

-You can find some of the recipes I’ve created with it by looking at my Full on Froothie page.
+You can find some of the recipes I’ve created with it by looking at my Froothie blender page.

 I was sent a Froothie Optimum 9200A Next Generation blender to try out in my kitchen.
 I was not required to write a positive review and as always, all opinions are my own.
 Top photograph is courtesy of Froothie.